Person standing in trees wearing a silver lava stone fidget ring

 It is important to note that aromatherapy should never be used in place of any treatments prescribed by your doctor.
 It is meant to offer extra support in addition to the traditional medical treatments you might be using.

-This post will walk you through the history of aromatherapy, the science behind essential oils, and will offer an in-depth look at the uses of the various essential oils we offer with our Lava Stone Aromatherapy spinner
+This post will walk you through the history of aromatherapy, the science behind essential oils, and will offer an in-depth look at the uses of the various essential oils we offer with our Lava Stone Aromatherapy element

 The History of Aromatherapy